Quantum metric and localization in a quasicrystal: Introduction

 \section{Introduction}

 Quasicrystalline materials have since their experimental discovery in 1984~\cite{Shechtman1984} been subject to growing interest thanks to their highly peculiar electronic properties.
 Quasicrystals are long-range ordered materials like crystals, but without translation symmetry.
-Instead, the long-range order in quasicrystals stems from scale-invariance of their atomic structure, visible in their diffraction pattern~\cite{Shechtman1984}.
+Instead, the long-range order in quasicrystals stems from self-similarity of their atomic structure, visible in their diffraction pattern~\cite{Shechtman1984}.
 Consequently, the emergent electronic properties of quasicrystals are closely related to their unusual atomic structure.
 Recent studies have in particular focused on the localization properties of the electronic states, demonstrating their criticality~\cite{mace2017b} and topological properties~\cite{kraus2012b,varjas2019, rai2021,else2021,fan-huang2022}.
-There is also growing interest in how these localization properties influence interacting~\cite{mace2019,chiaracane2021} and ordered states such as superconductivity~\cite{sakai2017,kamiya2018,araujo2019,zhang2022,wang2024,ticea2024,tokumoto2024} or its proximity effect~\cite{rai2019,rai2020} and Josephson effect~\cite{sandberg2024}, topological superconductivity~\cite{fulga2016,ghadimi2021,kobialka2024,hori2024}, and antiferromagnetism~\cite{tamura2025}.
-Recently, quasiperidicity has also been found in moir{\'e} structures~\cite{lubin2012,joon-ahn2018,mahmood2021,uri2023}, further broadening the importance of quasicrystals.
+There is also growing interest in how these localization properties influence interacting~\cite{mace2019,chiaracane2021,Bonsel2026} and ordered states such as superconductivity~\cite{sakai2017,kamiya2018,zhang2022,wang2024,tokumoto2024} or its proximity effect~\cite{rai2019,rai2020} and Josephson effect~\cite{sandberg2024}, topological superconductivity~\cite{fulga2016,ghadimi2021,kobialka2024,hori2024}, antiferromagnetism~\cite{tamura2025}, and quantum information processing~\cite{Gosh2025}.
+Recently, quasiperiodicity has also been found in moir{\'e} structures~\cite{lubin2012,joon-ahn2018,mahmood2021,uri2023}, further broadening the importance of quasicrystals.